Metalworker: Miyabe Atsuyoshi

 Bonhams Auctioneers

 Condition is excellent and patina exquisite and original.
 It does not carry any smell which means it most likely had not been used before I purchased it.
-Signed on the base with chiselled characters ‘Dai Nihon Kyoto no ju Ikkodo Miyabe Atsuyoshi 大日本京都住一光堂宮部篤良’ with a kao.
+Signed on the base with a kao and an extensive signature.
+The chiselled characters spell ‘Dai Nihon Kyoto no ju Ikkodo Miyabe Atsuyoshi (大日本京都住一光堂宮部篤良)’.
+I can provide a soft quality fabric cloth to ensure this piece is protected at all times when not in use or on display.
 Does not come with a box.
-I can provide a soft quality fabric cloth to ensure this piece is protected at all times when not in use or on display.
 An uncommon incense burner from one of the greats.